kollavarsham/kollavarsham-js/CONTRIBUTING.md

 Add unit tests using Mocha/Chai similar to the existing tests.

-Lint and test the code by running `gulp` at the root.
+Lint and test the code by running `npm test` at the root.